-This list is not exhaustive and other instances of malpractice may be considered by this centre at its discretion:
+This list is not exhaustive and other instances of malpractice may be considered by this Centre at its discretion:

-- Improper assistance to candidates - Inventing or changing marks for internally assessed work (coursework or portfolio evidence) where there is insufficient evidence of the candidates' achievement to justify the marks given or assessment decisions made - Failure to keep candidate coursework / portfolios of evidence secure - Fraudulent claims for certificates - Inappropriate retention of certificates - Assisting learners in the production of work for assessment, where the support has the potential to influence the outcomes of assessment, for example where the assistance involves centre staff producing work for the learner - Producing falsified witness statements, for example for evidence the learner has not generated - Allowing evidence, which is known by the staff member not to be the learner's own, to be included in a learner's assignment / task / portfolio / coursework - Facilitating and allowing impersonation - Misusing the conditions for special learner requirements, for example where learners are permitted support, such as a scribe, this is permissible up to the point where the support has the potential to influence the outcome of the assessment - Falsifying records / certificates, for example by alteration, substitution, or by fraud - Fraudulent certificate claims, that is claiming for a certificate prior to the learner completing all the requirements of assessment.
+- Improper assistance to candidates. - Inventing or changing marks for internally assessed work (coursework or portfolio evidence) where there is insufficient evidence of the candidates' achievement to justify the marks given or assessment decisions made. - Failure to keep candidate coursework / portfolios of evidence secure. - Fraudulent claims for certificate. - Inappropriate retention of certificate. - Assisting learners in the production of work for assessment, where the support has the potential to influence the outcomes of assessment, for example where the assistance involves Centre staff producing work for the learner. - Producing falsified witness statements, for example for evidence the learner has not generated. - Allowing evidence, which is known by the staff member not to be the learner's own, to be included in a learner's assignment/task/portfolio/coursework. - Facilitating and allowing impersonation. - Failing to provide reasonable adjustments where these have been approved, such as having a scribe or reader Falsifying records/certificates, for example by alteration, substitution, or by fraud. - Fraudulent certificate claims, that is claiming for a certificate prior to the learner completing all the requirements of assessment.